Now Reading

 Barbera – Barbera is another native Italian grape.
 It’s often made into a medium to full-bodied wine with low tannins and fruit-forward flavors.

-Gamay – Gamay is related to the Pinot Noir grape and is therefore also quite thin-skinned, producing very lightly tannic wines.
+Gamay – Gamay is related to the Pinot Noir grape and is, therefore, also quite thin-skinned, producing very lightly tannic wines.

 Red Wines With High Tannins